jariarkko/draft-iab-internet-consolidation/draft-arkko-internet-consolidation.md

 impact on what technology is deployed for large numbers of users or by other organizations.

-Our first question is whether Internet is indeed consolidating? certainly appears so, though more quantitative research on this topic would be welcome.
+Our first question is whether Internet is indeed consolidating?
+It certainly appears so, though more quantitative research on this topic would be welcome.
+It is also possible that there's only a perception of consolidation, as market forces have caused business changes in new areas of business.
+Arguably, today's consolidation areas seem to be more in the application space than further down in the stack or in the operating systems, as was the case some years ago.
+The second question is if we're seeing consolidation simply moving to new areas.

 This phenomenon could be looked at from many different angles, but this memo considers the topic from the perspective of how available technology and Internet architecture drives different market directions.
-Our second question is if the Internet technology has influenced the consolidation trends in some manner?
-And conversely, the third question asks how is Internet consolidation influencing the development of the Internet infrastructure and architecture?
+Our third question is if the Internet technology has influenced the consolidation trends in some manner?
+And conversely, the fourth question asks how is Internet consolidation influencing the development of the Internet infrastructure and architecture?

 The engineering remit at the IETF is to focus on technology, but of course we also want to understand the implications and externalities of the technical arrangements we